How Digitalization Can Enable Micro-Producers to Achieve the “Impossible”

 • The practical integration of smart meters into existing installation processes.

-• The realistic potential scale: How many households can be reached?
+• The realistic potential scale: How many producers can be reached?

 These questions define the feasibility of a digital pooling model capable of bringing micro-producers into carbon markets.